 Netflix has laid out a detailed plan to achieve Net Zero GHG emissions by end of 2022.
 In setting its boundary, it included all Scope 1 and Scope 2 emissions, as well as all relevant Scope 3 categories, even though in many categories the company has limited operational control.
 This boundary covers all Netflix-branded content, whether produced directly or through a third-party production company, as well as all licensed branded content.
 Netflix acknowledges the challenge of measuring and reducing emissions from the productions the company does not manage directly, but by taking responsibility for the emissions from all Netflix-branded content, it is hoping to create a ripple effect across the industry.

 In setting your boundary for Scope 3 categories, consider how they contribute to the size of total emissions and the company’s risk exposure.
 Understand how your stakeholders view these emissions and how much influence you can have in reducing them.
 Take into account any sector-specific guidance about the category of emissions.

 Get a behind-the-scenes look at the making of Netflix’s Net Zero strategy.
-Register for webinar →
+Watch the webinar →